umoazzam/Where2EatDatabaseInterface/README.md

 ### Raunak Bhimsaria

-* Example SQL Queries
+* Example SQL Queries.
-* Python scripts for CSV/Entity generation
+* Python scripts for CSV/Entity generation:
+  * Generated random groups from the user dataset.
+  * Calculated the type (family, friends, or undecided), the minimum budget, and the cuisine overlap for the groups.
+  * Removed unwanted columns from the user and restaurant data set.
+  * Merged csv files into one to facilitate moving data into database.
-* Writing the RA and TRC
+* Writing the Relational Algebra and Tuple Relational Calculus.
-* Writing the Data Description
+* Writing the Data Description.

 ## What we learned